Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 • Limited sleeping positions

-• Can cause joint problems
+• It can cause joint problems

 • Risks of blood clots